 Manomaya Kosha refers to the mind.
 It is this kosha that allows us think and experience different sensations, this happens through the five senses of taste, touch, sight, hearing and smell.

 Vijnanamaya Kosha is also associated with the mind, however this kosha provides us with the ability to discriminate and make choices.
 It gives us a sense of what is real and what is unreal.

-Ananadamaya Kosha is the bliss sheaf.
-Contained within this sheaf is the Atman.
+Ananadamaya Kosha is the bliss sheath.
+Contained within this sheath is the Atman.
 Atman is the Sanskrit word for inner or true self, it is regarded as the soul or the real self beyond the ego.

 As with many topics within yoga there are multiple explanations detailing how the Koshas over lap and layer themselves.
 There are two popular explanations describing how the koshas layer and connect with each other.

 The first views the Annamaya Kosha or the physical body as the first layer, then each subsequent layer surrounds the previous.
 In this version each layer extends outwards.